music dictionary : Ad - Ad

 addominale(Italian) abdominal

-addossarsi(Italian) crowd, shoulder (responsibility)
+addossarsi(Italian) to crowd, to shoulder (responsibility, burden)

-addurre(Italian) adduce
+addurre(Italian) to adduce

-addurre esempi(Italian) give examples
+addurre esempi(Italian) to give examples

 Add2 chords